 Yoga and Meditation

-A lot of local teachers are offering online yoga and meditation classes.
+A lot of local teachers are offering online yoga and meditation classes, some have returned to in studio sessions.
 Please see suggested links below -

 Sunil is offering daily online classes from 7:30pm to 9:00pm at a cost of £20.00 per week.
 Classes will include a daily yoga practice, meditation and breathing exercises.
 Please email firstname.lastname@example.org to sign up.